 On May 8, 2015, we completed our merger with API (the "Merger") pursuant to the Agreement and Plan of Merger (the "Merger Agreement") for a total purchase consideration of \$15.9 million.
 In accordance with the terms of the Merger Agreement, API shareholders received 0.31782 shares of our common stock for each share of API common stock they owned.
 The Merger has been accounted for under the acquisition method of accounting in accordance with ASC 805, with Luna treated as the accounting acquirer.
-We incurred \$0.1 million and \$3.6 million in Merger-related costs for the three and nine months ended September 30, 2015, respectively, which are included within selling, general and administrative expenses in the Consolidated Statement of Operations.
+We incurred \$1.8 million in Merger-related costs for the three months ended March 31, 2015.
+Merger-related costs are included within selling, general and administrative expenses in the Consolidated Statement of Operations.
+We did not incur Merger-related costs for the period ending March 31, 2016.